Uinyw/financetracker/pages/capabilities/capability_management_of_inputs.md

 # Management of Inputs

-The Input manager allows the user to input date from various sources.
-One input method would be the camera.
-By taking pictures with the camera, the information of the bill is directly being transformed into billing entries.
+The `InputManager` allows a user to input data from various sources.
+One input method is the camera.
+By taking pictures with the camera, the information from the bill is directly converted into expense records.

-Another Input method is the Excel list.
-By Importing data using an excel list the billing entries are created automatically, also a excel list can be exported.
+Another input method is the Excel list.
+By importing data using an Excel list, the expense records are automatically created.

-The third method for data input is the API, the API allows developers to attach their own programs to the FinanceTracker and exchange data.
+The third data input method is the API, which allows developers to connect their own programs to FinanceTracker and exchange data.

-Lastly there also exists a manual option, the manual option allows the user to type in the data manually for every entry/expense, however the bank accounts are not created or edited via this feature.
+Lastly there is a manual option.
+This option allows users to manually enter the data for each expense.
+A limitation to this option is that bank accounts are not created or edited.